 Ithaca College is a residential institution and guarantees on-campus housing for all students for the entirety of their undergraduate career.
 Students are required to live on-campus for their freshmen, sophomore, and junior years.
 See the Residency Policy for more complete information.

 Approximately 4,395 students live on campus in 27 traditional residence halls and two apartment complexes.
 The traditional residence halls are divided into four major residential areas: the Quads, the Towers, the Terraces, and Emerson Hall.
 Each of these areas offers housing for both new and returning students in a combination of single and double rooms.
-Emerson Hall is comprised of double rooms and a limited number of triple rooms, all with private bathrooms.
+Emerson Hall is comprised of double rooms and a limited number of triple and Quad rooms, all with private bathrooms.
 Triple rooms in Emerson Hall are reserved for students with special needs.

 The two apartment complexes are the Ithaca College Circle Apartments and the Garden Apartments.
 Both apartment complexes house returning students in apartments that can accommodate up to six residents.

 For room rates, consult the Undergraduate and Graduate Costs information maintained by the Office of Student Financial Services.